robert-hh/Micropython-Editor/README.md

 **2.75** Fix an error with character swap.

 **2.76** Cycle through places with changes.

 **2.77** Change key binding for bookmark location to Alt-Ins, using Alt-Home and Alt-End to cycle through locations with changes.

+**2.78** Use Ctrl-D to copy text from the UNDO buffer to the Paste buffer.

+**2.79** Cut or copy the current line if no text is highlighted.